Leona-test-org/docs.getdbt.com/website/docs/docs/about-setup.md

 If you're not sure which is the right solution for you, read our [What is dbt?](/docs/introduction) and our [dbt Cloud features](/docs/cloud/about-cloud/dbt-cloud-features) articles to help you decide.
 If you still have questions, don't hesitate to [contact us](https://www.getdbt.com/contact/).

-To begin configuring dbt now, select the option that is right for you.
+To begin configuring dbt now, select the option that is right for you:

 <div className="grid--2-col">